coop-columb/InterpretableMLDashboard/README.md

 **Current Status (as of 2025-03-26):**
 * Phase 1 (Initial Setup) Complete.
-* Phase 2 (Backend Development) In Progress: Basic API structure with FastAPI setup.
-Root ('/') and placeholder ('/dataset-summary/') endpoints implemented.
+* Phase 2 (Backend Development) In Progress: API endpoints defined (placeholders for ML), basic logic for /dataset-summary/, initial tests added and passing.

 ## Technology Stack